KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  Customize this notice by editing the CHECKOUT notice in the :ref:`Notices & slips tool <notices-and-slips-label>`

+-  Auto renewal: A notice that notifies the patron that their checkouts have been automatically renewed, or if there was a problem with their automatic renewal.

+   -  Customize this notice by editing the AUTO\_RENEWAL or AUTO\_RENEWAL\_DGST notice in the :ref:`Notices & slips tool <notices-and-slips-label>`

+   -  This option will only appear if the :ref:`AutoRenewalNotices` is set to "according to patrons messaging preferences"

 Patrons can choose to receive their notices as a digest by checking the 'Digest only' box along with the delivery method.
 A digest is a combination of all the messages of that type (so all items due in 3 days in one email) in to